quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 In this scenario,

-- Both Endpoint A and Endpoint B implement the SCHC protocol for header compression and decompression.
+- Both `Endpoint` A and `Endpoint` B implement the SCHC protocol for header compression and decompression.
-- Both endpoints feature a single application and all traffic is sent and received using the CoAP protocol over UDP over IPv6.
+- Both `Endpoints` feature a single application and all traffic is sent and received using the CoAP protocol over UDP over IPv6.
 - The SCHC protocol is used to compress the CoAP, UDP, and IPv6 headers before sending the packets over the LPWAN link layer.
-- The SCHC protocol is implemented as a single SCHC `Instance` on each endpoint.
+- The SCHC protocol is implemented as a single SCHC `Instance` on each `Endpoint`.
-- The SCHC `Instance` is hardwired into the protocol stack of each endpoint, meaning that it is not dynamically loaded or unloaded.
+- The SCHC `Instance` is hardwired into the protocol stack of each `Endpoint`, meaning that it is not dynamically loaded or unloaded.
 - All of the traffic is compressed and decompressed using those `Instances`.

 In this simplistic scenario, which is representative of some LPWAN deployments, the requirements for the minimal architecture are as follows:

-- The Set Of Rules (SoR) of Host A MUST be compatible with the SoR of Host B. Such compatitibility requires that rules IDs and Rule Descriptors are consistent between the two `Instances`.
+- The Set Of Rules (SoR) of `Endpoint` A MUST be compatible with the SoR of `Endpoint` B. Such compatitibility requires that rules IDs and Rule Descriptors are consistent between the two `Instances`.
 Parsers of both `Instances` MUST be compatible, meaning that they MUST delineate the same header fields in the same order and with the same semantics.
-- Whenever Host A compresses a packet, it MUST use the same `Context` as Host
-  B. This means that the `Context` MUST be synchronized between the two `Instances`.
+- Whenever `Endpoint` A compresses a packet, it MUST use the same `Context` as `Endpoint` B. This means that the `Context` MUST be synchronized between the two `Instances`.
 This communication session is referred to as a `Session`.

 ### Discussions

 **Why `Instance`?** Here we use the term `Instance` to refer to the SCHC protocol routine that is running on each endpoint.
 This is different from the SCHC Instance defined in {{DRAFT-ARCH}}, which refers to a pair of SCHC endpoints that communicate through SCHC.

- The rationale for this terminology is that the term `Instance` is often used to refer to a specific realization of a class in object-oriented programming, and in this case, the SCHC Instance is a specific realization of the SCHC protocol that is running on each endpoint.
+The rationale for this terminology is that the term `Instance` is often used to refer to a specific realization of a class in object-oriented programming, and in this case, the SCHC `Instance` is a specific realization of the SCHC protocol that is running on each endpoint.

 **Session vs Instance**: In this document, we use the term `Session` to refer to a communication session between two (or more) SCHC Instances that are communicating with each other using SCHC, using the same `Context`.

 The rationale for this is that the term `Session` is often used to refer to a specific communication session between two endpoints and this definition extends this concept to all SCHC `Instances` that maintain a common context.

 ## The three endpoints deployment scenario